 Innovative education...
 Engaged educators

 The traditional clinical mental health degree allows students to choose electives in an area of interest, such as couples and family counseling, addictions, career counseling, multicultural counseling, play therapy, and others while pursuing a rigorous course of study in clinical mental health counseling.
 The CMHC degree “school counseling certification option” provides opportunities for graduates to work in either elementary or secondary schools as certified school counselors (certified by the State of Missouri Department of Elementary and Secondary Education), and to work in non-school clinical settings on matters that are general mental health related.
-In lieu of the elective coursework described in the traditional CMCH program (outlined in a section which follows), students in the school counseling certification option take coursework required for school counselor certification eligibility.
-Once admitted to the CMHC program, students may choose the traditional or school counseling certification option.

 The traditional Clinical Mental Health Counseling degree prepares students for work in a variety of community settings such as mental health clinics, community agencies, counseling centers, colleges, universities, and businesses, and for jobs as addictions counselors, career counselors, couples and family counselors, mental health counselors, child and adolescent counselors, and many others.
 The school certification option adds public and private schools to the list of potential employers.